Log in

 YouTube (Web, Android, iOS)

-The interface for YouTube, our pick for the best video hosting site for its existing viewership
+YouTube, our pick for best video platform for free video hosting and an existing viewership

-YouTube allows you to upload videos for free, and creators can even earn money for their content through ads, channel memberships, merch shelf, Super Chat and Super Stickers, and YouTube Premium views.
+YouTube allows you to upload videos for free, and creators can even earn money for their content through ads, channel memberships, merch shelf, Super Chat, Super Thanks, Super Stickers, and YouTube Premium views.
 Thanks to its popularity and built-in audience—it has well over 120 million active users per day—YouTube is often the default choice for business owners to host their videos.
 And it helps that its videos are often given prime spots in Google search results.

 If you're more concerned with getting your videos in front of the right people than just embedding them on your website, YouTube is a great option.
 You have a built-in audience of millions of people already interested in video content.
 So if you optimize your videos for search or encourage fans to get notifications when you add a new video to your channel, you may be able to build a native audience.
 Of course, you still have the option to add the videos to your website with a simple embed code—but every YouTube video embedded on an external website looks like a YouTube video.

 Also, if you intend to monetize your YouTube videos using ads, you won't have control over exactly what companies get associated with your brand.
 Unless you take particular steps to block them, for example, a competitor could advertise on your video.
 You're also at the mercy of Google's content moderation policies and will have no access to customer support.
 For these reasons, while YouTube can be a great place to host certain videos you want an audience to discover—and even be a reasonable default—it may not be the right choice for all your video needs.
-But then, there's nothing stopping you using a different service in addition to YouTube.
+Or, at least, not the exclusive choice.
+Many major brands share their videos on their social media, YouTube, and their own websites using different tools, depending on what audience they're trying to reach and what purpose the videos serve.
+So, even if you also use one of the other services on this list, don't write off YouTube as an additional option.

 Send new YouTube videos in a channel to a Facebook Page